 There are several studies conducted related to synchronous learning (e-learning).
-The first research was written by Shukri et al. (2020).
+The first research was written by (Shukri et al., 2010).
 This study explores the experience of students using ICT resources to learn English using Zoom Cloud Conference, Microsoft Teams, and VLE as the synchronous learning medium.
-The second research was written by Fitria (2020).
+The second research was written by (Fitria, 2020).
 This study examines the online learning method in teaching English and the opinion of the lecturers on the use of the online learning system.
-The third research was written by Ghazal et al. (2015).
+The third research was written by (Ghazal et al., 2015).
 This study determines how postgraduate students use Skype-based video conferencing for synchronous distance education classes.
-The fourth research was written by Dewi et al. (2019).
+The form research was written by (Dewi et al., 2019).
 This study examines the perception of students on the design of asynchronous online discussion using Schoology.
-The fifth research was written by Rahayu, (2020).
+The fifth research was written by (Rahayu, 2020).
 This study explores the students' experience use synchronous e-learning through the Zoom conference system.

-Based on the previous studies above, there are several similarities and differences with this research.
+Based on the previous studies above, several similarities and differences with this research.
 In similarity, all studies discuss synchronous learning.
 The first study discusses synchronous learning by using Zoom Cloud Conference, Microsoft Teams, and VLE.
 The second study discusses asynchronous and synchronous learning.
 The third study only discusses synchronous learning by using Skype.
 The fourth study discusses synchronous learning using Schoology.
 While in the fifth study discusses synchronous learning using Zoom.

-Based on the previous studies above, the researcher is interested in discussing synchronous learning.
-The researcher limits the object of study by using Zoom meetings and YouTube Live Streaming because the researcher uses both those media for English language learning.
-Therefore, the purposes of this research are to know the implementation of synchronous learning both Zoom meeting and YouTube Live Streaming and to know the students' perception toward the implementation of synchronous learning in English Language teaching (ELT) especially English TOEFL.
+The researcher is interested to discuss synchronous learning and limits the object of study by using Zoom meetings and Live Streaming YouTube.
+Therefore, the purposes of this research are to know the implementation of synchronous learning both Zoom meeting and Live Streaming YouTube and to know the students' perception toward the implementation of synchronous learning in English Language teaching (ELT) especially English TOEFL.